lf-lang/reactor-model/README.md

 The `timed` folder contains definitions about timed reactor networks.

+- `primitives.lean` defines tags and TPAs.

+- `actions.lean` defines action edges and their well-formedness.

+- `events.lean` defines event maps, as well as the definition of a "next" tag.

-- `basic.lean` defines tags, TPAs, and timed networks.
+- `basic.lean` defines timed networks, some auxiliary properties about OAPs and IAPs, as well as extensions on event maps (specifically for timed networks).

-- `exec.lean` contains definitions for the timed execution model, i.e. `execution`, `is_time_step`, ..., as well as the proof of timed determinism.
+- `exec.lean` contains definitions for the timed execution model, i.e. `execution`, `is_time_step`, as well as the proof of timed determinism.

 The `inst` folder contains definitions about instantaneous reactors.